Svasthya-RevolutionizingHEALTHCARE/Project-Svasthya-Submissions/README.md

 ### This is a Online Pharmacy + Healthcare management project
+#### This Repository includes problem statement write-up, data flow diagrams and decision tree for the propject.
 #### Team Members:
 1. Harsh Kumar 19103016 github.com/HarshaK47
 2. Saksham Aggarwal 19103029 github.com/Saksham-Aggarwal-1